Deerpath Community Park Improvement Project

 Construction is expected to last approximately 7-8 months (weather permitting).

 - A majority of construction activities will be confined to the project site, which includes Deerpath Community Park fields and tennis courts.

 - Access will remain open at all times to the Recreation Center, Public Safety Building, and Deer Path Middle School.

 - Deerpath Community Park will be closed for the duration of the project.
-The park, including the tennis courts, are closed through the end of October (weather permitting).
 Please take the opportunity to visit some of the City’s other parks!

 - Increased truck traffic along Deerpath Road and south of Deerpath on Golf Lane during portions of the project when trucks will be delivering and hauling away materials.

 - To limit impacts to Deerpath Middle School families, students, and staff, the most impactful parts of the project are planned for the summer months when school is not in session.
 When school is in session, the contractor will work to limit impacts during pick up and drop off times.